drobb2020/django-example/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** drobb2020, django-example, davidrobb2, drobb2011@gmail.com, Django Example - Using Django-Extensions, This project was setup to explore django-extensions and lear more about what it can do for me during development.
 -->

 <!-- PROJECT SHIELDS -->